heiswayi/heiswayi.nrird.com/_posts/2016/2016-04-20-my-own-substitution-cipher.md

 ---
 layout: post
-title: Creating my own substitution cipher application
+title: Creating my own substitution cipher app in .NET
-description: Demonstrating my own substitution cipher created in C# WPF using my own encoding method to encode the plaintext message into the encrypted strings.
+description: Demonstrating my own substitution cipher created in .NET using my own encoding method to encode the plaintext message into the encrypted strings.
 keywords: substitution cipher, custom encoding method, heiswayi nrird cipher program, c# wpf, encryption and decryption
 tags: [C#, WPF, Cryptography]
 comments: true
 ---

-> Please note that this project is JUST FOR FUN and it is totally unsecure for any practical use.
+> This project is JUST FOR FUN and it is totally unsecure for any practical use.

 ### What is cipher?

 In cryptography, a cipher is an algorithm for performing encryption or decryption of information into some kind of secret codes.
 For a **substitution cipher**, it's a method of encoding characters from the plaintext message into something called ciphertext.
 There are few popular cipher algorithms such as steganography, ROT13, Caesar shift cipher, Vigenere, etc. which I can simply use.
 There are also the modern unbreakable of encryption algorithms available such as Triple DES, RSA, Blowfish, Twofish, AES, etc.

 But today I want to create my own cipher program and experiment with it.
 I decided to use a substitution method with my own designed keys and encoding algorithm.
-So, I have created my own cipher application in C# WPF which obviously I have named it as _Heiswayi Nrird Cipher Program_.
+So, I have created my own cipher application in .NET using C# WPF which obviously I have named it as _Heiswayi Nrird Cipher Program_.

 {% include figure.html src="http://i.imgur.com/AbUYj16.png" caption="Application UI" %}

 ### Here's how I implemented my encoding method

+#### Encryption and decryption dictionary

 First, since this is a substitution cipher, so I have to define two my own dictionaries; one for encryption, another one for decryption.